 "Tear off your belt tie right now!"
-They order, so I tear it off.
+As they ordered me, I tear it off.

 "Anobayan!
 You're only supposed only tear off one string!"
 Oh.

 Fortunately, my favorite attending seems to have a soft spot for clueless Chinese-Filipina medical students.
-And there's nothing cuter than a steel haired 6 ft 2 in surgeon exclaiming "Anobayan!"with his Greek accent.
-He jokes the problem with Filipinos in the OR is that they always need to eat, eat, and eat.
+And there's nothing more endearing than a professorial 6 ft+ surgeon exclaiming "Anobayan!"with a Greek accent.
+He always jokes that all Filipinas (nurses and students) in the OR always love to eat, eat, and eat.
 I confess, when your day starts before 5am, you need two or three breakfasts and miryendas (snacks) just to make it to lunch.

 Well, Filipinos are always about meals between meals.
 Pinoy Pork BBQ (marinated pork on bamboo skewers grilled to perfection), is a common street snack I see in Manila sidewalks, and I've wanted to make it forever.
 Recipe adapted from Fork Spoon Knife.